Constrained Posterior Sampling: Time Series Generation with Hard Constraints: Method: Constrained Posterior Sampling

-Observe that \projectabbr\ is the DDIM sampling process with one change.
-We replace the posterior mean estimate $\zohatzt$ with the projected posterior mean estimate $\zohatprojzt$.
-Additionally, \projectabbr\ can be viewed similarly to the penalty-based methods to solve a constrained optimization problem.
-With each progressing denoising update, the penalty coefficient increases, thereby pushing the posterior mean estimate towards the constraint set.

-We do not add noise after the final denoising step ($\sigma_1=0$).
-This ensures that the efforts of the final projection step towards constraint satisfaction are not compromised by additional noise.
-For convex constraint sets with assumptions on the convexity of the constraint definition functions $f_{c_i}$, we note that the projection step is an unconstrained minimization of a convex function with the optimal constraint violation value being 0 if $\gamma(1) > 0$.
-With a suitable choice of solvers \citep{10.5555/2946645.3007036}, the optimal solution can be obtained for these cases, thereby ensuring constraint satisfaction ($\Pi(\zohatprojzone) = 0$) when $\gamma(1)$ tends to $\infty$.
+We do not add noise after the final denoising step ($\sigma_1=0$), ensuring that the final projection toward constraint satisfaction is not disrupted.
+For convex constraint sets, the projection step corresponds to an unconstrained minimization of a convex function, with the optimal constraint violation approaching 0 as $\gamma(1) \rightarrow \infty$.
+With an appropriate choice of solvers \citep{10.5555/2946645.3007036}, the optimal solution can be achieved, guaranteeing constraint satisfaction ($\Pi(\zohatprojzone) = 0$) at the end of the reverse process.